 In FY11/12, the City determined the City-owned Pacific Cove Mobile Home Park should be closed due to its location in a flood plain and damage from the 2011 flood.
 In FY 12/13 the City decided to place a temporary parking lot on the site.
-Construction on the proposed 226-space Pacific Cove Parking Lot is anticipated to begin in June and be completed in August.
-This \$1.38 million project, which includes \$235,000 for improvements in the upper lot, is anticipated to be funded primarily through a low cost loan through the California Infrastructure and Economic

-Development Bank (IBank).
-The debt service is anticipated to be paid from the savings realized through the refinance of the Pacific Cove Mobile Home Park loan and revenue receipts from the new parking lot.
+Construction on the proposed 226-space Pacific Cove Parking Lot is anticipated to begin during Summer 2013.
+This \$1.38 million project, which includes \$235,000 for improvements in the upper lot, is anticipated to be funded primarily through a low-cost loan through the California Infrastructure and Economic Development Bank (IBank).
+The debt service is anticipated to be paid from the savings realized through the refinance of the Pacific Cove Mobile Home Park loan and revenue from the new parking lot.
 This project will include paving, lighting, landscaping, updating restrooms, and the addition of paystations.
-It is also anticipated that during summer months, a shuttle will provide transport service to the Village and beach area to assist with traffic calming.
+It is also anticipated that during summer months, a shuttle will operate between the parking lot and the Village/beach area.
 An additional benefit realized from this project will include moving the Police storage facility to a refurbished mobile home.
 This transition will allow the Community Room at City Hall to be available to the public.